-I’ve passed through the Tongva park a few times while on my way to shoot the Santa Monica Pier, but never actually shot here.
-I would always see these lookout structures and thought they might be cool to shoot through.
+I’ve passed through the Tongva park a few times while on my way to shoot the Santa Monica Pier, but I never actually shot here.
+I always saw these lookout structures and thought they might be cool to shoot through.

-So a few nights ago, I finally made an attempt to come here but unfortunately I couldn’t find parking because of some event which caused me to miss the sunset.
+So, a few nights ago, I finally attempted to come here, but unfortunately, I couldn’t find parking because of an event that caused me to miss the sunset.
 So it is in Los Angeles.
-You just have to add on an hour anything you want to do around here.
+You must add an hour to anything you want to do here.

-The good news is, I came back a few days later, we had an even better sunset and the weekend traffic made for some nice streaking lights on the streets.
+The good news is, I came back a few days later, we had an even better sunset, and the weekend traffic made for some nice street streaking lights.

 Tongva Park, Santa Monica – Sony A7r II

-Luckily I brought my Voigtlander 15mm F4.5 Heliar III Leica lens.
-The extra 1mm makes a difference over the Sony 16-35mm and the aperture stars on the Voigtlander are amazing.
-You just couldn’t get this look otherwise.
+Luckily, I brought my Voigtlander 15mm F4.5 Heliar III Leica lens.
+The extra 1mm makes a difference over the Sony 16-35m,m and the aperture stars on the Voigtlander are amazing.
+You couldn’t get this look otherwise.

-If you’re visiting, you could probably bang out the Santa Monica Pier and this location in one night.
-Catch the sunset at the pier, then come up here before it gets too dark and get a few shots around the park.
+If you’re visiting, you could probably bang out at Santa Monica Pier and this location in one night.
+Catch the sunset at the pier, come up here before it gets too dark, and get a few shots around the park.
 It’s a great location.

 This park is also relatively new, so you shouldn’t have to worry about the hordes of photographers . . . yet!